martinpaljak/cdoc4j/FORMAT.md

   * Implementations SHOULD allow to decrypt containers which lack proper MIME information, based only on the presence of `META-INF/recipients.xml`
 * Implementations SHOULD support ZIP64 for files larger than 4GB
   * Lack of support for ZIP64 MUST be documented in accompanying documentation
-* Formatting of encrypted files (IV, padding, authentication tags etc) MUST conform to [XML-ENC1] 5.2: Block Encryption Algorithms.
+* Binary formatting of encrypted payload (IV, padding, authentication tag) MUST conform to [XML-ENC1] 5.2: Block Encryption Algorithms.
 * Implementations MUST support AES-256 GCM transport key encryption with RSA PKCS#1 v1.5 and ECDH-ES with AES KeyWrap (usage with ID-card).
-Implementations MAY support additional schemes (like out-of-band transport keys or other transport ciphes)
+Implementations MAY support additional schemes (like out-of-band transport keys or other transport ciphes).

 ## ID-card profile
 The use with Estonian ID-card defaults to: